~derf / Dr. Birte Kristina Friesel

-This is the homepage of Birte Kristina Friesel dedicated to paid work.
-See index for non-work entries.
+This is the homepage of Dr. Birte Kristina Friesel dedicated to paid work.
+See ~derf for non-work entries.

 About Me